Backtest-Partners/backtest-partners-ultimate/README.md

 # backtest-partners-ultimate

 What is BPU?

 BPU is a TradingView backtesting script for cryptocurrency trading using the ProfitTrailer automated trading platform.

 Visit https://backtest.partners for more information.

-Most of Backtest Partners' content is consolidated to the website.
+For easy access, most of Backtest Partners' content is consolidated to the website.